| Package | Year | Description | Metrics |

 Software Publications

-- Zhang, Ying (Veronica), Quinn, Barry, Sheenan, Lisa (2025).
-Ownership Dynamics, Risk and Regulation in Chinese Banking: New Evidence
+Zhang, Ying (Veronica), Quinn, Barry, Sheenan, Lisa (2025).
+Ownership Dynamics, Risk and Regulation in Chinese Banking: New Evidence.
+Centre for Responsible Banking & Finance Working Paper Series, WP No. 25-017.

-- Kearney, Fearghal, Quinn, Barry, Pramanick, Abhishek (Under Review) Innovation Signals and Strategic Exits: How Technological Readiness Shapes Outcomes in Computational Approaches to Financial Regulation
+Kearney, Fearghal, Quinn, Barry, Pramanick, Abhishek (Under Review at Journal of Business Venturing).
+Innovation Signals and Strategic Exits: How Technological Readiness Shapes Outcomes in Computational Approaches to Financial Regulation.

-- Hannon, James; French, Declan; Quinn, Barry; O’Hagan, Adrian (Submitted).
+Hannon, James (Corresponding Author), French, Declan, Quinn, Barry, O’Hagan, Adrian (Submitted).
 Geospatial modeling of vehicle crime in Northern Ireland using computer vision to identify environmental factors.
 Submitted to Insurance: Mathematics and Economics.
 Manuscript IME-D-25-00419.

 Research Funding Track Record